-Good relationship advice for men would be to make a practice of asking their partner questions, become curious of what is going on in their life.
-Take time to listen in a way that is not problem solving but rather simply offering your presence, support and sincere concern.
-These qualities sooth a woman’s emotions.
+Good relationship advice for men would be to make a practice of asking their partner questions.
+Become curious about what is going on in your partner’s life.
+Take time to listen in a way that is not problem-solving but rather simply offering your presence, support, and sincere concern.
+These qualities soothe a woman’s emotions.

-Notice when you get defensive.
 Defensiveness is a huge block to intimacy.
 It is like an impenetrable wall.
 When you get defensive ask yourself, “what part of this situation am I not seeing as yet.”
-Inevitably, when there is upset in relationship, it is because we don’t have the whole picture.
+Inevitably, when there is upset in a relationship, it is because we don’t have the whole picture.

 Women are better at seeing the whole picture.
 It is the way our brains are wired.
 Men’s brains are wired to be more focused on one aspect of a whole picture.
 If you find yourself getting defensive, remind yourself that you are missing information.
 Be patient with yourself, get curious, stay open and find out more about what is going on instead of walling off to it.